amarao/duoload/internal_docs/duocard_prd.md

         Example of Use: The sentence demonstrating the word's usage.
         Learning Status: The current learning state of the word.
     Image and audio data will not be transferred.
+    The data will be processed into one of two output formats:
+        Anki package (.apkg) for direct import into Anki JSON file containing an array of card objects

 5.2.
+Output Formats

-Anki Integration
+    5.2.1 Anki Integration
         The tool will generate a standard Anki package file (.apkg) that can be imported into the Anki desktop application.
         Data Mapping:
             Duocards Word → Anki Note Front field.
             Duocards Translation → Anki Note Back field.
             Duocards Example of Use → Anki Note Example field.
         Learning Status Conversion: The Duocards status will be converted into an Anki tag on the note. new → duoload_new tag
             learning → duoload_learning tag
             known → duoload_known tag

+    5.2.2 JSON Output
+        The tool will generate a JSON file containing an array of card objects.
+        Each card object will have the following structure:
+            {
+                "word": string,
+                "translation": string,
+                "example": string,
+                "learning_status": "new" | "learning" | "known"
+            }
+        The JSON file will be UTF-8 encoded and properly formatted for readability.

 5.4.
 CLI Functionality

     Deck ID: The user must provide their Duocards deck ID via a command-line argument:
         --deck-id "<deck_id>"
-    Output File: The user must specify the path for the output Anki file:
+    Output File: The user must specify exactly one of the following output options:
-        --output-file "path/to/my_deck.apkg"
+        --anki-file "path/to/my_deck.apkg" (for Anki format)
+        --json-file "path/to/my_deck.json" (for JSON format)
+    The application will require exactly one output option to be specified.

 5.5.
 Feedback & Error Handling